Clean Air Zone Class 3

 For more information, see implementation decision and annexes.

-The purpose of the environmental zone
+The purpose of the clean air zone

 The City of Stockholm’s aim is to improve the air quality for Stockholm’s residents and visitors.